nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 :information_source: Words in UPPER_CASE are the parameters to be supplied by the user.
 For example, `add FOOD_NAME` should be executed as `add chicken` where `FOOD_NAME` is a parameter.

-:information_source: Commands that do not require parameters will still execute as normal if additional parameters are given.
+:information_source: Extraneous parameters for commands that do not take in parameters will be ignored.
 For example, `help me` will execute as `help`.

 ### Get help message: `help`